Signs and causes of blocked drains: A Room-by-Room Guide

 The first signs

 Cooling off in a wet room is the perfect way to wake up in the morning.
 These luxury features are meant to be enjoyed, which is why a blocked drain can cause a major headache.
 Blocked drains in wet rooms can result in overflow or backlog, and therefore, can cause damage to the expensive tiles and emit unwelcome odours.
-So, what are the causes of clogged drains in wet rooms, and how can you solve these issues?
+What are the causes of drain blockage in wet rooms, and how can you solve them?

-- Initially, fixing a clogged drain in a wet room can be attempted with the use of a plunger or coat hanger.
-You could also try and use drain cleaner, vinegar or baking soda, or a combination.
+- Initially, fixing a clogged drain in a wet room can be attempted with the use of a plunger or drain snake.
+You could also try and use drain cleaner, vinegar or baking soda, or a combination of these.
 If the problem runs deeper than this, it may not be possible to resolve it on your own.
 Special care should be taken with wet rooms, due to their expense.

 - In some cases, access to the drains in a wetroom is not always easy.
 A plumber should be called next to assess the issue.
 Sometimes, the issue could lie deeper or be linked to troubles in external drains.
 Express Drainage Surveys offer more specialist services than a plumber, and can feed a specialist hi-res drainage camera through the system.
 This way, our drainage experts can assess the footage and accurately pinpoint the issue.